auslides/stateless-shiro/README.md

 or run Application.main() in your IDE.

 ### Initialization
-Filled in users for test
+Fill in users for test
 ````
 curl -H "Content-Type: application/json" -X PUT http://localhost:8080/users/init
 ````